marcus-herrmann/ProcessWire-FlagPages/README.md

 echo $flags->renderLink("Add", "Remove", "to flags", "from flags");
 ```

-This will output "Add About to flags", or "Remove About from flags".
+This will output e.g. "Add About to flags", or "Remove About from flags".

 You can control the link text via parameters, but be aware of the switch function of this link - so always provide labels indicating adding and removing.
 If you are using this module in non-English contexts, you are able to change the sentence structure like so: